 A local species across southern England and Wales to Nottingham and with single records from south Yorkshire and north Wales.

-Uncommon in Leicestershire and Rutland.
-There were only 10 VC55 records for this species up to March 2015.
+Infrequent in Leicestershire and Rutland.
+There were 25 VC55 records for this species up to June 2017.

 Leicestershire & Rutland Map